 |Screenshot Images are your best tool to help streamers understand how your extension works, if they haven’t seen it on someone’s channel.||Provide clear images that display how your extension works.|

-Don’t choose a category that your extension clearly does not fit into.
-Example: Specifying the “Schedule and Countdowns” category for a Destiny 2 gear extension.
+Don’t choose a category that your extension clearly does not match - for example, specifying the “Schedule and Countdowns” category for a Destiny 2 gear extension.

 |If your extension supports specific games, you can indicate which ones under Game Category.||List only those games your extension supports.|

-Once the extension is configured and installed, make onboarding for viewers seamless, to increase engagement.
-For video-based Extensions, a subtle animation can be used to draw the user’s eye to engage with your experience.
-For panel Extensions, consider a splash screen explaining the extension’s capability (unless it is an informational extension, such as dynamically displaying the top cheerers on a stream).
+Once the extension is configured and installed, simplify onboarding for viewers to increase their engagement.
+For video-based Extensions, a subtle animation can be used to draw the viewer’s eye to engage with your experience.
+For panel Extensions, consider a splash screen explaining the extension’s capability (unless it is an informational extension, such as one that dynamically displays the top cheerers on a stream).

-Extensions should not be distracting (remember the <blink> tag?), but it is fair game to provide small clues; e.g., subtle bounces to indicate interactivity and brief flashes to indicate state changes.
-A distracting extension forces the viewer’s attention on your extension, away from the broadcast.
-The paradigm is still new and might require a little training of Twitch viewers.
+Extensions should not be distracting (remember the <blink> tag?), but it is appropriate to provide small clues; e.g., subtle bounces to indicate interactivity, and brief flashes to indicate state changes.
+A distracting extension focuses the viewer’s attention on your extension, away from the broadcast.
+This paradigm is still new and might require a little training of Twitch viewers.

 If your extension requires some setup by viewers, consider disclosing those steps progressively throughout the experience: ask for only the information you need to get to the next step, rather than all the information up front.
 This includes asking for authorization from a viewer to share the viewer’s user name with the extension.
 Ask the viewer to authorize only when the extension requires the user name to continue.
 Also, it helps to explain to the user the value of the extension and why the extension requires user names, before asking for authorization.